 To help our majors explore new professional opportunities and apply the skills and perspectives of their liberal arts education, the Department is piloting a program offering financial support for summer internships.
 We encourage all students to apply, especially those with demonstrated financial need, and internships will be funded at various levels.

-Experiential learning opportunities in businesses, not-for-profit institutions, politics, or government agencies are all eligible for support.
+Experiential learning opportunities in businesses, museums, not-for-profit institutions, politics, or government agencies are all eligible for support.
 The position does not need to be in a traditionally “historical” field, but applications should connect the skills developed in coursework to the position, just as students will do in their future job applications.